nous-clawds4/tapestry-cli/docs/node-types/README.md

 | 2 | [**Set**](./set.md) | `word, set` | A particular list/set of coffee houses |
 | 3 | [**Element**](./element.md) | `word, coffeeHouse` | An individual coffee house |

-Technically speaking, the formal definition of a concept is in terms of a graph: it is *the collection of all core + extended nodes and edges* that make up the graph.
-Informally, the word "concept" may sometimes be used to refer to the **Concept Header** node, may sometimes be used to refer to the set of nodes and edges that make up the entire **Concept Graph** (class thread concept), or may be used to describe the union of the **Concept Graph**, **Core Nodes Graph** and the **Property Tree Graph** (extended concept).
+Technically speaking, the formal definition of a concept cannot be stated without reference to the class thread rule: it is a *graph*, a *collection of all the nodes and edges traversed by every class thread that emanates from a single node*.
+That single node is referred to as the *concept header* node (also know as the *class thread header node*.
+And the collection of nodes + edges is referred to as the *concept graph*.

+The word *concept* by itself can have 3 different meanings, depending on the context:
+1. the **Concept Header** node
+2. the **Concept Graph**
+3. the union of the **Concept Graph**, the **Core Nodes Graph**, and the **Property Tree Graph**

 Other canonical word types: